Magnolia Plantation and Gardens (Charleston, South Carolina): History

-Magnolia became known for its gardens after the Reverend John Grimke-Drayton inherited the property in the 1840s and developed them.
-Through his mother, Grimke was the grandson of Thomas Drayton, who bequeathed the 1872-acre plantation to him on condition that he take the Drayton surname.
-Through his father, John was a nephew of sisters Sarah and Angelina Emily Grimké, who moved North and became noted abolitionists.
+Magnolia became known for its gardens after the Reverend John Grimké Drayton inherited the property in the 1840s and developed them.
+Through his mother, Grimké was the grandson of Thomas Drayton, who bequeathed the 1872-acre plantation to him on condition that he take the Drayton surname.
+Through his father, John was a nephew of sisters Sarah and Angelina Emily Grimké, who moved north and became noted abolitionists.

-Grimke-Drayton, an Episcopal minister, began to have the gardens reworked in an English style; according to legend, this was done to lure his bride south from her native Philadelphia.
+Drayton, an Episcopal minister, began to have the gardens reworked in an English style; according to legend, this was done to lure his bride south from her native Philadelphia.
 He was among the first to use Camellia japonica in an outdoor setting (1820s), and is said to have introduced the first azaleas to America.
 Under his supervision, the gardens of Magnolia on the Ashley became well known in the antebellum period for their azaleas and live oak trees.
 They were photographed by Mathew Brady, who would later become famous for his photographs of the American Civil War.
 Another visitor to Magnolia in this period was John James Audubon, for whom Magnolia's Audubon Swamp Garden is named.

 The plantation house was burned during the Civil War, likely by Union troops, as was neighboring Runnymede Plantation to the northwest.
-In the aftermath of the Civil War and postwar economic disruption, John Drayton sold all but 390 acres to raise money.
-Today 25 acres of the property are devoted to the gardens, 16 acres for the wide lawn surrounding the live oak allée, and 150 acres for a marsh and water fowl conservatory.
+In the aftermath of the Civil War and postwar economic disruption, John Grimké Drayton sold all but 390 acres to raise money.
+Today, 25 acres of the property are devoted to the gardens, 16 acres for the wide lawn surrounding the live oak allée, and 150 acres for a marsh and water fowl conservatory.
 Since 1941, about 199 acres have been used for a wholesale ornamental plant nursery to raise money for garden operations.

-In the twentieth century, notable visitors included George Gershwin, Henry Ford, Eleanor Roosevelt, Orson Welles and Reba McEntire.
+In the 20th century, notable visitors included George Gershwin, Henry Ford, Eleanor Roosevelt, Orson Welles and Reba McEntire.
 In the early 20th century, the impressionist painter William Posey Silva painted the garden a number of times, and several of his canvases are on display in the main house.

-Magnolia Plantation hosts weddings and other special events.
-Some critics have described plantation weddings such as those at Magnolia Plantation as "creepy" and "disturbing", although Magnolia Plantation has been credited for including information regarding slavery on their website.
+Magnolia Plantation has been credited for including information regarding slavery on their website.